MO-cyber-crypto/khbach/DEPLOYMENT_GUIDE.md

 ## Migration Summary (October 2025)

-This application has been successfully migrated from SQLite to PostgreSQL to support cloud deployment on Vercel with Supabase database.
+This application has been successfully migrated from SQLite to PostgreSQL and from local file storage to Supabase cloud storage to support cloud deployment on Vercel.

 ## Environment Variables Required